GLauzza/French-Math-Data/README.md

 - [ ] add SFT checkpointing
 - [ ] see if math verify not supporting french is a problem
 - [ ] check how NEMO handles chat templates for finetuning
+- [ ] think on how to pad during training (padding free doesn't work with custom datacollator)